GUIDANCE FOR PRESENTERS

 PRESENTATION FORMAT

-The required format for both orals and speed talks is PowerPoint (PPT or PPTX), Wide screen definition, 16:9 ratio.
+The required format for both long and short presentations is PowerPoint (PPT or PPTX), Wide screen definition, 16:9 ratio.

 In order to facilitate the presentations flow and keep the program on time, presenters will not be able to use their own computers during their presentations.